stacks-network/docs/docs/nodes-and-miners/miner-mainnet.md

 ## Introduction

-Make sure you've followed the [Running mainnet node](running-mainnet-node) procedure.
+Make sure you've followed the [run a node](run-a-node) procedure.
 Once completed it's only a few more steps to run a proof-of-burn miner on the mainnet.

 If you're interested in mining on the testnet, you can find instructions on how to do that [here](miner-testnet):